Affordable Care Act/”Obamacare”

 These three types of assistance programs work to provide insurance and eligibility information to patients in a fair, accurate, and impartial manner.
-You can use these unbiased assistance programs to answer your questions or concerns when shopping on the marketplace.
+You can use these unbiased assistance programs to answer your questions or concerns when shopping in the marketplace.
 To find a list of assistance programs in your area, visit LocalHelp.HealthCare.gov.

 Remember also that the federal government’s live chat feature is up and running.
 This resource can help people who are unable to reach an in-person assister and cannot find answers through the exchange websites.
 You can chat with a customer service representative by going to HealthCare.gov/contact-us/.

-The National Health Council wants to ensure that patients are informed consumers when buying plans on the exchange, and that they have the necessary help to pick a plan that is appropriate for your health care needs.
-Click here for the National Health Council's "Application Checklist for the Health Insurance Marketplace."
+The National Health Council wants to ensure that patients are informed consumers when buying plans on the exchange, and that they have the necessary help to pick a plan that is appropriate for your healthcare needs.
+Click here for the National Health Council’s “Application Checklist for the Health Insurance Marketplace.”

 Please use these tools to learn more about the enrollment assistance options and reach out to programs in your area while shopping for plans on the health insurance exchanges.

 This toolkit is being provided for informational purposes.
 Please understand that Amputee Coalition staff members have not been trained as Navigators for the Affordable Care Act (ACA), and therefore are not able to give specific information about specific plans within your marketplace.
 Always keep in mind that when selecting a health plan to try to select a plan that provides the best coverage for your current and future health needs.

 States Continue to Move Forward on Essential Health Benefits